-1.3 Scope of funding Any technology development undergoes different phases from needs analysis to regular operations.
-For this reason, funding can be requested to support the development and expansion of e-research technologies in three different phases.
-Applicants are asked to assign the project to one of the following three phases: Different requirements apply to each phase.
-Funding is available for projects focused on - application-oriented development and testing of e-research technologies (Phase 1); - the implementation of e-research technologies (Phase 2); - the consolidation and optimisation of existing e-research technologies (Phase 3).

-Phase 1: projects on application-oriented development and testing of e-research technologies Eligibility extends to all kinds of subject-specific or interdisciplinary or multidisciplinary technical and/or organisational development projects.
+DFG form 12.19 - 01/21 page 3 of 11 1.3 Scope of funding Since any infrastructure undergoes different phases from needs analysis to regular operations, funding can be requested to functionally and temporarily support the development and expansion of e-research technologies in three different phases.
+Applicants are asked to assign the project to one of the following three phases: Different requirements apply to these three phases.
+Funding is available for projects focused on - application-oriented development and testing of e-research technologies (Phase 1); - the implementation of e-Research technologies (Phase 2); - the consolidation and optimisation of existing e-research technologies (Phase 3).
+Phase 1: projects on application-oriented development and testing of e-research technologies Eligibility extends to all kinds of subject-specific or interdisciplinary or multidisciplinary technical and/or organisational development projects on information infrastructure.
 In Phase 1, projects may be proposed in which specific e-research technologies are tested and their technical implementation is addressed.
 Experimental and open-ended projects may also be proposed in Phase 1.
 For projects of an experimental nature, particular importance is placed on handling project risks, the anticipated opportunities and the relevant criteria for project success.
 In Phase 1, a plan for the long-term availability of the e-research technology is not required; however, a usage concept is necessary.
-Phase 2: projects on the implementation of e-research technologies Implementation of e-research technologies involves, in particular, testing and development work that leads to regular operations and continuous usage.
+Phase 2: projects on the implementation of e-research technologies Implementation of e-research technologies involves, in particular, testing and development work that leads to regular operations and continuous usage of an infrastructure.
 In this phase, mechanisms or process steps to ensure the long-term usability of the intended e-research technology are relevant to the implementation of the project, so that future operations can be ensured.
 Phase 3: projects on the consolidation of e-research technologies Projects focused on consolidation cover e-research technologies that are already operational in order to adapt, improve, merge or innovatively develop them.
-The aim is therefore to increase the usability and usage of the e-research technology and also to avoid redundancy of tools or services.
+The merger or adaptation of e-research technologies aims to increase the usability and usage of the information infrastructure and also to avoid redundancy of tools or services.
 Details on sustainability planning and the organisational model for long-term operations are mandatory.
-This phase also covers projects aimed at the further development and advancement of mature and widely used research software.
-Details on version control, quality assurance and software management are mandatory.
-Deutsche Forschungsgemeinschaft Kennedyallee 40 · 53175 Bonn, Germany · Postal address: 53170 Bonn, Germany Tel.: + 49 228 885-1 · Fax: + 49 228 885-2777 · postmaster@dfg.de · www.dfg.de